digital-skills-for-researchers/coursebook/modules/data-management/badges/tour-guide.md

 ---
-layout: default
+layout: page
 title: Tour Guide

-introduction: Create a comprehensive ReadMe file which gives the reader a clear understanding of the project purpose, structure, run requirements, expected output and licence.

 ---

+Create a comprehensive ReadMe file which gives the reader a clear understanding of the project purpose, structure, run requirements, expected output and licence.